mansstiv/Website-Redesign/README.md

 For more information see the following [steps](https://www.edureka.co/blog/how-to-run-a-php-program-in-xampp/), which explain the process of installation and running.

 ## Site Before
-Homepage of Ministry of Labour and Social Affairs (Greece) before..So you can take a guess, how the rest of the interfaces would look like..
+Homepage of Ministry of Labour and Social Affairs (Greece) before..So you can take a guess, on how the rest of the interfaces would look like..

 ### Homepage
 ![old site](https://i.ibb.co/g3gJ3Qp/site-before.png)